 Teach First is a charity working to end educational inequality.
-Since 2002 over 7,000 graduates have joined the Teach First Leadership Development Programme (LDP) in schools across England and Wales and helped change the lives of thousands of young people in low-income communities.
+Since 2002, thousands of graduates have joined the Teach First Leadership Development Programme (LDP) in schools across England and Wales and helped change the lives of thousands of young people in low-income communities.

 With the support of partner schools, businesses and universities, Teach First trains its participants to be effective teachers and leaders in schools in low-income areas.

 Your training on the two-year programme will be tailored to specifically address the needs of secondary-level pupils.
 This will range from bespoke guidance on classroom management and pupil engagement, to classroom practice sessions that will help you nurture young people’s literacy and numeracy skills.

 The LDP is a personalised course encompassing high-quality training, supportive coaching, work experience and a PGCE qualification.
 The skills and experience gained can be taken forward into any career.
 That’s why many businesses recognise the programme’s ability to effect change and develop leaders for the future.
 Put simply, they know that graduates who can engage, stimulate and inspire in the classroom can handle pretty much any situation in any organisation.

 As well as training inspirational teachers, Teach First supports its network of ambassadors who have completed the LDP.
 In the long term, this helps them make a difference in influential leadership positions in teaching, business and beyond.

 You need a 2:1 or first to train on a Teach First course

 More than 7,000 graduates have been placed in low-income schools through Teach First

 Find out how training with School Direct gave Nathan the ideal opportunity to earn an income while training, and realise a long-term ambition.More about this case study

 Find out how you can write a great teaching application from a range of teaching professionals.
 Transcript (PDF, 114KB)